Iron: Body’s Oxygen Ferry

 Iron is the most important constituent of various enzymatic systems of our body such as cytochromes (electron transfer agents in metabolic pathways such as cellular respiration) and catalase (catalyzes the decomposition of hydrogen peroxide into water and oxygen).
 Without these, our tissue and organ systems would slow down and some would simply stop functioning altogether.

-Many of the body’s critical life functions would fall apart without iron.
-Thus, make sure you include plenty of iron-rich foods in your diet as iron deficiency can cause serious health complications.
+Thus, iron is an essential nutrient and many of the body’s critical life functions would fall apart without it.
+Therefore, make sure you include plenty of iron foods in your diet as iron deficiency can cause serious health complications.
 Click here to know how you can prevent iron deficiency.

 According to the National Institute of Nutrition, the Recommended Daily Allowance for an adult male is 17mg/ day and for an adult female is 21mg/ day.
 The daily iron requirements increase during pregnancy.
 Hence, pregnant women should consume 35mg of iron/ day.